aws/copilot-cli/site/content/docs/include/nlb.en.md

 ```

 <span class="parent-field">nlb.healthcheck.</span><a id="http-healthcheck-port" href="#http-healthcheck-port" class="field">`port`</a> <span class="type">String</span>
 The port that the health check requests are sent to.
-Specify this if your health check should be performed on a different port than the container traffic port.
+Specify this if your health check should be performed on a different port than the container target port.

 <span class="parent-field">nlb.healthcheck.</span><a id="nlb-healthcheck-healthy-threshold" href="#nlb-healthcheck-healthy-threshold" class="field">`healthy_threshold`</a> <span class="type">Integer</span>
 The number of consecutive health check successes required before considering an unhealthy target healthy.
 The default is 3.
 Range: 2-10.